lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 all types of PKI management transactions, delays detected at application level may also be handled within CMP, using pollReq and pollRep messages.

 The usage of HTTP for transferring CMP messages exclusively uses the POST method for requests, effectively tunneling CMP over HTTP.
-While this is generally considered bad practice and should not be emulated, there are good reasons to do so for transferring CMP.
+While this is generally considered bad practice (see [BCP 56](#RFC9205) for best current practice on building protocols with HTTP) and should not be emulated, there are good reasons to do so for transferring CMP.
 HTTP is used as it is generally easy to implement and it is able to traverse network borders utilizing ubiquitous proxies.
 Most importantly, HTTP is already commonly used in existing CMP implementations.
 Other HTTP